luvxyn/aalinh/README.md

 ૮₍ ˃ ⤙ ˂ ₎ა 🌸  ♡⸝⸝
-I am in the process of learning, I am currently diving into the world of Python and exploring the vast universe of software development.
+I am in the process of learning, currently immersing myself and exploring the universe of software development.

 - My name is Nevv
 - Pronouns: She/Her